Taste and Odor Improvements

 What are the predictive actions being taken to address taste and odor before they occur?

-The use of sophisticated laboratory technology known as FlowCam beginning in 2016 has been employed to provide enhanced, early detection through algae counts and identification of cyanobacteria (blue-green algae) known to produce taste and odor concerns.
+The use of sophisticated laboratory technology known as FlowCam was begun in 2016 to provide enhanced, early detection through algae counts and identification of cyanobacteria (blue-green algae) known to produce taste and odor concerns.
 A watershed monitoring program has been implemented to provide advance identification of water quality trends that may lead to taste and odor related concerns.
 Samples are taken from multiple depths along various alternating routes to fully evaluate water quality around Municipal Reservoir #1 and Lake Bowen.
 Staff has identified operational trigger points for in-lake treatments of algaecide as needed to offset rising taste and odor constituents and/or algae counts.

 What responsive measures will Spartanburg Water take to reduce taste and odor should they occur?